 Turn your training, onboarding, and expertise into something your people actually use.

-So it keeps working long after the original moment is over.
+So people can use it, return to it, and apply it long after the original moment is over.

 The most important work in your organization shouldn't get treated like the least important work.